 - An itinerary for the time to be spent in Peru

 - Evidence of financial support for the trip, such as a personal income tax return and recent bank statements

 - A no-objection letter from the employer if a job has already been lined up in Peru

 To begin the process of obtaining a visa, the employee will need to contact the Peruvian Embassy in their country to make an appointment.
 In some countries, an appointment can be made online or by phone.
 In other countries, an appointment is not necessary, and the applicant can just walk into the embassy to complete the process.

 The employee should check with the embassy for a full list of the documents they’ll need to bring to the appointment.
 In addition to providing these documents, the applicant will have to undergo an interview with a consular officer at the appointment.
 After the appointment along with payment of the visa fee, the applicant will be contacted by the embassy to collect their passport and visa.

 The visa process is usually completed within about five days, but it can take up to 30 days.
 It’s a good idea for the employee to apply early for this reason.
 While this visa allows entrance into Peru, a working visa is necessary before your employees can begin to work for your company.
 The work visa can be obtained through DIGEMIN once the employee is settled in Peru.

 In Peru, employment contracts for foreigners may last for a maximum of three years.
 However, the contract can be renewed.
 A working visa in Peru is usually granted for the length of the employee’s contract, so it will need to be renewed as well.

 If you’re planning a global expansion for your company, Globalization Partners can help.
-In addition to hiring employees for your company and ensuring that they all have appropriate Peru working visas, we can handle benefits, payroll, and more.
-Reach out to us today to learn about our Global Expansion Platform™ and how we can help your business and bottom line expand.
+Reach out to us today to learn about our Global Expansion solution and how we can help your business and bottom line expand.